Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 engaged individually or in any combination for pitch, roll, or yaw axis.

-> 💡 The pilot may feel the STAB system partially fighting their input as it
-> tries to smooth it out, this can especially result in roll fighting or
-> roll rebound effects.
-In such a case, the pilot may deactivate the STAB system
-> for the offending channel specifically.

 The **AFCS mode** of operation maintains any aircraft heading and/or attitude selected within the AFCS limits and corrects for any deviation from the selected